Poland Living Witness Journey with Holocaust Survivor Irving Roth

 LUBLIN / MAJDANEK / WARSAW

 This morning, depart for Lublin, once known as one of the most important centers of Jewish life, commerce, culture, and scholorship in Europe, and see the Chachmei Lublin Yeshiva Synagogue, the largest Torah center in the world, and still an active temple today.
 Founded by Rabbi Meir Shapiro, he created the concept of “Page of the Day,” where students studying the Torah would study the same page everyday.
+Partake in a group activity of reading this page.
 Afterward, tour of Majdanek Concentration and Extermination Camp, a concentration and forced labour camp that, for a short time, was also used as a death camp.
-The camp opened in September 1941, initially for Soviet prisoners of war, and was later liberated by the Soviet Army in July 1944.
-During this time, approximately 360,000 victims died or were murdered at Majdanek — 120,000 of them were Jews.
 Return to Warsaw later this afternoon.

 Day 6 – Friday, March 29, 2019

 Early morning train to Krakow.
 Upon arrival, tour the Jewish Quarter and visit the Temple Syngaogue and Ramo Synagogue.
 Next, walk through The Market Square, with the Renaissance Cloth Hall, one of the city’s most recognizable icons.
 Continue to Podgorze, a district in Krakow that was once the Krakow Jewish Ghetto during Nazi occupation.
+Metal chairs are scattered all over the Ghetto Heros Square to represent and symbolize the tragedy of the Polish Jews that were deported from Krakow to death camps.
 See the “Pharmacy under the Eagle,” ran and owned by Christians during the Holocaust.
 End the day with a tour of Oscar Schnidler’s Museum, housed in the administrative building of the former Oscar Schnidler’s Factory.
-A very enlightening and moving exhibition presents the two realities of the Holocaust: one involving the slaughter of millions of Jewish people; the other gaining perspective of the pain and terror that accompained not only the Jews, but all of the inhabitants of Krakow.
 This evening, enjoy a special Shabbat dinner at the local Jewish Community Center.